Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep architectures for sparse coding

 In view of this, instead of backpropagating though a large number of fixed point iterations to compute the loss gradient in relation (\ref{eq:loss_gradient}), we need to calculate only a memory- and computationally-efficient Jacobian-vector product, as shown in equation (\ref{eq:gradient2}).
-Based on \cite{tutorial}, we define the following vector in order to compute this Jacobian-vector product
+Following \cite{tutorial}, in order to compute this Jacobian-vector product, we define the vector $\gamma$ by